-The Business Value of Geocoding in 2020
+The Business Value of Geocoding and Data Enrichment

 Geocoding is the process of associating a data record with a specific point on the surface of the earth using latitude and longitude (“lat/long”) coordinates.
 In today’s global economy, having accurate and reliable location information regarding both customers and logistics has become vitally important for many enterprises.
 In this article, we’ll take a look at some specific ways geocoding can add value to your business.